Chapter 18 Two Factor ANOVA

 You might have noticed that didn’t use any correction for familywise error for these three tests.
 There is a general consensus that the main effects and the interaction do not require familywise error correction.
 But if we treat the same data as a 1-factor design with three planned contrasts, we should apply error correction (like Bonferroni) even though the math and p-values are the same.
 If you find discrepancies like this baffling you are not alone.

-Conducting a two-factor ANOVA in R is a lot like for 1-factor ANOVA.
+Conducting a two-factor ANOVA with R is a lot like for 1-factor ANOVA.
 We’ll use the lm function and pass it through the anova function to get our table and statistics.
 The difference is the definition of the formula.
 Here we’ll use: Responsetime ~ caffieene*beer.
-The use of ’*’ is the way to ask R to conduct not only the main effect of caffeine and beer but also their interaction:
+The use of ’*’ is the way to ask lm to predict response times with not only the main effects of caffeine and beer but also their interaction:

 ## Analysis of Variance Table